Top 10 Organic Sunscreens for Sensitive Skin

 Personal story: After a chemical sunscreen caused cystic acne, I tried mineral sunscreen for acne-prone skin.
 Within weeks, my skin calmed down, and there were no new breakouts!

-Discover how using gentle products aligns with natural anti-aging processes in our skin.
+Discover how using gentle products aligns with our skin’s natural anti-aging processes.

-When choosing organic sunscreen, it is important to focus on the ingredient list.
+When choosing an organic sunscreen, focus on the ingredient list.
 The top pick is zinc oxide, a mineral UV filter that provides broad-spectrum protection without irritating sensitive skin.

-Zinc oxide is also a key ingredient in products that help with hyperpigmentation.
+Zinc oxide is also a key ingredient in hyperpigmentation products.

 For example, Non-Nano Zinc Sunscreen is safe for the face and body.
 It pairs well with titanium dioxide, which is ideal for oily skin since it is lightweight and less likely to leave a white cast.